Rem598/A-B-testing-choice-overload/README.md

 Beyond the business question, this project serves as a methodological comparison between:

-- Frequentist Inference: Chi-Square tests and p-values (sensitive to "peeking").
+- Frequentist Inference: Chi-Square tests and p-values.

-- Bayesian Inference: Beta-Binomial conjugate models (robust for sequential analysis).
+- Bayesian Inference: Beta-Binomial conjugate models.

 ---
 ## 🔍 Key Findings